-For example, here are four quotations from articles that mention strategy.
-Which of the four quotes uses the word accurately?
+Here are four quotations from recent articles that mention strategy.
+Which of the four quotes uses the word correctly?

 If you guessed three and four, you’re correct.
 Congratulations!

-In number one, either the word tactic or techniques would be a better word choice.
+In number one, the word tactic or technique would be a better word choice.
 In number two, the sentence would be more precise without the word.
 Stakeholder engagement is a tactic.
 The third and fourth correctly reflect an overall game plan to win.

 Why does misusing the word strategy matter?
 When you or others misuse it, your nonprofit risks:

 Learn more about mistakes nonprofits make talking by watching this video.

 Many nonprofits embark on strategic planning on a routine basis creating a new strategy every two or three years.
 Others plan only when someone, usually a grant funder or donor, requests it.